Aung San: Assassination

 In the final years of the British administration of Burma, Aung San became good friends with the penultimate Governor of Burma, Colonel Sir Reginald Dorman-Smith, an Anglo-Irishman with whom he would regularly discuss his personal difficulties.
 In early 1946, approximately a year before his death, Aung San complained to Dorman-Smith that he felt melancholic, that he did not feel close to his old friends in the Burmese military, that he had many enemies, and that he was worried that someone would attempt to assassinate him soon.

-A little after 10:30 AM on 19 July 1947, a single army jeep carrying gunmen in military fatigues drove into the courtyard of the Secretariat Building, where Aung San was having a meeting with his new cabinet.
+At 10:37 AM on 19 July 1947, a single army jeep carrying gunmen in military fatigues drove into the courtyard of the Secretariat Building, where Aung San was having a meeting with his new cabinet.
 There was no wall or gate protecting the government building, and although Aung San had been warned that someone may have been plotting to kill him the sentries guarding the building did not challenge or stop the vehicle in any way.
 Four men from the jeep, armed with three Tommy Guns, a Sten gun, and grenades, ran up the stairs towards the council chamber, shot the guard standing outside, and burst into the council chamber.
 The gunmen shouted, "Remain seated!
 Don't move!"
 Aung San stood up and was immediately shot in the chest, killing him.
 The gunmen sprayed the area where he was standing with gunfire for approximately thirty seconds, killing four other council members immediately and mortally wounding another three.
 Only three in the room survived.

 In addition to Aung San, eight other people were killed, seven of whom were also politicians.
 Thakin Mya was a minister without portfolio who had been a student leader and a close friend of Aung San.
 Ba Choe, the minister of information, had been the editor of a prominent nationalist journal.
 Abdul Razak, a Tamil Muslim, the minister of education, had been a headmaster.
 Ba Win, the minister of trade, was Aung San's older brother.
 Mahn Ba Khaing, the minister of industry, was one of the few Karen politicians not to have boycotted involvement in the new government.
 Sao Sam Htun, the minister of the Hill Regions, was a Shan prince who had taken an active lead in convincing the other ethnic minorities to join Burma in becoming independent.
 Ohn Maung was a deputy minister in the ministry of transportation who had just entered the conference room to deliver a report before the assassination.
 Abdul Razak's 18-year-old bodyguard, Ko Htwe, was killed before the gunmen entered the room.